Reese Witherspoon Is Launching Another New Show & Here’s What It Means For Her Net Worth

 Since then, Witherspoon has produced films such as Four Christmases and Wild (which she also starred in), initially under the Type A Films banner, plus Gone Girl and the upcoming Legally Blonde 3 (under Hello Sunshine).
 She’s also behind some of the most popular and talked about TV shows, like Big Little Lies, The Morning Show, and Little Fires Everywhere.

 In recent years she has expanded her portfolio beyond acting to include entrepreneur — with the Draper James clothing line — and powerful producer.
-And those roles and ventures have accumulated to a sizeable fortune.
-Witherspoon’s net worth was $240 million (£183 million) as of 2019, Forbes recently estimated.
+And those roles and ventures have accumulated to a sizable fortune.
+Witherspoon’s net worth was $240 million USD as of 2019, Forbes recently estimated.

 She started the Draper James line in 2013 “to honour [her] Southern heritage” and the company now has retail stores in five cities.
 She’s also Avon’s global ambassador.